adityaXkurama/Nike-Landing-Page/README.md

 # Nike Landing Page 🏃‍♂️👟

 A sleek and modern **Nike Landing Page** built with a focus on clean design, responsive layout, and user experience.
-This is a frontend project showcasing HTML, CSS (or Tailwind/Bootstrap), and JavaScript fundamentals.
+This is a frontend project showcasing HTML, Tailwind CSS, and JavaScript fundamentals.

 ## 🔥 Live Demo